 Suspect in custody after officer shot in East Baltimore

-BALTIMORE -- A suspect is in custody after an officer was shot Friday afternoon in East Baltimore.
+BALTIMORE -- A suspect is in custody after an officer was shot in the leg Friday afternoon in East Baltimore.
+The officer is hospitalized and expected to survive.

 Officers responded shortly after noon to a home on the 1100 block of East Chase Street, after a person reported a family member in a behavioral crisis, police said.

-Another officer on the scene applied a tourniquet to the injured officer, and they were transported to Johns Hopkins Hospital.
-They are expected to survive, police said.
+An officer on the scene applied a tourniquet to the injured officer, and they were transported to Johns Hopkins Hospital.

-"We are aware that a Police Officer has been shot in the [eastern district]," the Baltimore City Fraternal Order of Police said in a tweet.
+"The second officer who, by the way, is an officer who's in field training, applied the tourniquet and probably saved the officer's life," a BPD spokesperson said.

-WJZ's Ava-joye Burnette reported a person was placed in the back of a police wagon at the scene.
-Baltimore Police are reviewing body-worn camera footage before providing more details.
+WJZ obtained the radio call of the officer frantically calling for help.

 for more features.